-The format requirements are applicable to the following research documents:
+The Format requirements of the Faculty of Graduate Studies are applicable to the following research documents:

 Template & How to Prepare - Physical Format - Page Order - Page margins, numbering, and other formatting - Contact - Page Samples